-a.
+i.
 Construction Sequence

-The Proposed Project will have a similar timeline for its construction sequence as the former project, 18 to 21 months, and would take place at times conforming to the Town Code, specifically, between 8:00 am and 8:00 pm from Monday through Friday and occasionally between 9:00 am to 5:00 pm on Saturdays, Sundays, and Holidays.
+The Proposed Project will have a similar timeline for its construction sequence as the former project, 18 to 21 months, and would take place at times conforming to the Town Code, specifically, between 8:00 am and 8:00 pm from

+Monday through Friday and occasionally between 9:00 am to 5:00 pm on Saturdays, Sundays, and Holidays.
 Construction impacts are similar to the Former Project.

-Construction phases and their duration are depicted in Table 3.K-1, below.
+Construction phases, and their estimated duration and number of employees are depicted in Table III3.K-I, below.

-Table 3.K-I Construction Phasing
+Table 3111.K-1 Construction Phasing